demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

 > forge newFs web -n src/FsTweet.Web/Chessie
 ```

 Then move it above `Db.fs`.
-In other words move it up four times.
+In other words, move it up four times.

 ```bash
 > repeat 4 forge moveUp web -n src/FsTweet.Web/Chessie.fs
 ```

-> We are using the in-built command, `repeat`, from [omyzsh](http://ohmyz.sh/) to repeat the `forge moveUp` four times.
+> We are using the inbuilt command, `repeat`, from [omyzsh](http://ohmyz.sh/) to repeat the `forge moveUp` four times.

 ## Moving mapFailure Function

-In the [previous blog post]({{ relref "verifying-user-email.md" }}), while implementing the static member function `TryCreateAsync` in the `Username` type, we moved the `mapFailure` from its previous place to above the `Username` type to use it in the `TryCreateAsync` function.
+In the [previous blog post]({{< relref "verifying-user-email.md" >}}), while implementing the static member function `TryCreateAsync` in the `Username` type, we moved the `mapFailure` from its earlier place to above the `Username` type to use it in the `TryCreateAsync` function.

-It is a cue for us to reconsider the placement of the `mapFailure` function, as we may need to move it to somewhere else if we want to use it in an another function.
+It is a cue for us to reconsider the placement of the `mapFailure` function.
+If we want to use it in an another function, we may need to move it to somewhere else.

 So, let's move this function to the `Chessie.fs` file that we just created.